Channel Zero: Butcher’s Block

 Written by Angela LaManna & Justin Boyd & Nick Antosca

 [All images courtesy Alan Fraser/Syfy]

-I’m a little late to the Channel Zero: Butcher’s Block Party, so for the first two episodes of this third season, I recommend you visit Father Son Holy Gore for full recaps of “Insidious Onset,” “Father Time,” and “All You Ghost Mice” (then check out other great recaps at FSHG).
+Since I’m a little late to the Channel Zero: Butcher’s Block Party, I recommend you visit Father Son Holy Gore for full recaps of “Insidious Onset,” “Father Time,” and “All You Ghost Mice” (then check out other great recaps at FSHG).